junxit/us-congress-code/title-42/chapter-6a/sec-294a.md

 ### Amendments

+2020—Subsec. (j)(1).
+Pub.
+L. 116–136 substituted “$41,250,000 for each of fiscal years 2021 through 2025” for “$125,000,000 for each of the fiscal years 2010 through 2014”.
 2014—Subsec. (c)(1)(A).
 Pub.
 L. 113–128 substituted “the applicable one-stop delivery system under section 3151(e) of title 29,” for “the applicable one-stop delivery system under section 2864(c) of title 29,”.
 2010—Pub.
 L. 111–148 amended section generally.
 Prior to amendment, section consisted of subsecs. (a) to (c) which related to authority for provision of financial assistance, requirements for centers, and allocations and costs.

 ### Effective Date of 2014 Amendment